Frontiers-PackForge/CosmicCore/README.md

 Credits;
 Thanks to [Gregtech Modern](https://github.com/GregTechCEu/GregTech-Modern) for plenty of useful code references and invaluable knowledge in learning Java.
-Thanks to ULSTICK's [GregTech: Refreshed](https://modrinth.com/resourcepack/gregtech-refreshed) for providing me the ability to learn to make modern MC pixelart.
+Thanks to ULSTICK's [GregTech: Refreshed](https://modrinth.com/resourcepack/gregtech-refreshed) for helping me learn how to make Jappa-style pixel art.